hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Used by our CI tool to start the server.

 Considerations: What is the purpose of scripts (which are developer-friendly shorthand) being used for CI?
-Why not just directly reference the full definition in our `CI.yml` file?
+Why not just directly reference the full definition in our `CI.yml` file? **Flagged for possible removal.**

 ## wait-server

 Definition: `chmod +x ./scripts/wait-server.sh && ./scripts/wait-server.sh`

 Description: Used for CI.
-Waits for the server to be ready (start serving on port 8080)
+Waits for the server to be ready (start serving on port 8080).

 Contributor: Kurtis Assad

 Considerations: What is the purpose of scripts (which are developer-friendly shorthand) being used for CI?
-Why not just directly reference the full definition in our `CI.yml` file?
+Why not just directly reference the full definition in our `CI.yml` file? **Flagged for possible removal.**

 # Database Scripts